-The Annual General Meeting of the Company was convened on 15 September 2015.
+The last Annual General Meeting of the Company was convened on 15 September 2015 and the next Annual General Meeting is proposed to be held on 14 September 2016.

 Independent Auditors

 KPMG Channel Islands Limited was reappointed as auditor at the Annual General Meeting held on 15 September 2015.